Barber: Antiquity

+Middle Ages

 Starting from the Middle Ages, barbers often served as surgeons and dentists.
 In addition to haircutting, hairdressing, and shaving, barbers performed surgery, bloodletting and leeching, fire cupping, enemas, and the extraction of teeth; earning them the name "barber surgeons".
 Barber-surgeons began to form powerful guilds such as the Worshipful Company of Barbers in London.
 Barbers received higher pay than surgeons until surgeons were entered into British warships during naval wars.
 Some of the duties of the barber included neck manipulation, cleansing of ears and scalp, draining of boils, fistula and lancing of cysts with wicks.

-19th century
+19th and 20th centuries

 Barbershops were influential at the turn of the 19th century in the United States as African American businesses that helped to develop African American culture and economy.
 According to Trudier Harris, "In addition to its status as a gathering place, the black barbershop also functioned as a complicated and often contradictory microcosm of the larger world.
 It is an environment that can bolster egos and be supportive as well as a place where phony men can be destroyed, or at least highly shamed, from participation in verbal contests and other contests of skill.
 It is a retreat, a haven, an escape from nagging wives and the cares of the world.
 It is a place where men can be men.
 It is a place, in contrast to Gordone's bar, to be somebody."
-Barbershops from black barbers at first mostly served wealthy caucasians.
-In the later part of the century they opened barbershops in black communities for serving black people.
+Barbershops from black barbers at first mostly served wealthy whites.
+In the later part of the century, they opened barbershops in black communities for serving black people.

 The average shop cost $20 to equip in 1880.
 It was about ten by twelve feet.
 A hair cut in 1880 would cost five or ten cents and shaving cost three cents.

-20th century and later

-In the late 19th and early 20th century, barbershops became a common business in the United States where people would go to have their hair cut by a professional barber with good equipment.
+In the late 19th and early 20th centuries, barbershops became a common business in the United States where people would go to have their hair cut by a professional barber with good equipment.
 People would also play board games, talk about recent events, or gossip.
 They have also occasionally been used for public debates or voicing public concerns.